 Whichever account member creates a template is automatically assigned as the template owner.
 While there isn't a way to transfer template ownership, an account member with a Project Lead account permission or higher can clone the template and become the owner of the new template copy.

 How to Create a Template

-- On the left-hand nav bar, hover over Templates and click the Add (“
+- In the left navigation, hover over Templates and click the Add (“ ”) icon.

 - Next, add a Duration.

 - If the template is for a financial project, enter the Budget and Currency.
 Otherwise, for non-financial projects, deselect the Budgeted checkbox.

 - Add tasks to the template on the Tasks tab by clicking the Add Task button and entering details such as the name (required), Description, Budget, and Time.